 Indian Institute of Technology Roorkee, Uttarakhand

-I am working in finite element methods and isogeometric analysis with emphasis on method development for problems involving shape and topological optimization.
+I am working in finite element methods and isogeometric analysis with an emphasis on method development for problems involving shape and topological optimization.
 I am also interested in GPU and parallel computing and have been working on developing a framework for efficient parallel implementation of isogeometric analysis.

 Besides development for numerical simulations, I also love making animations using Python+Plotly+Blender for developing intuition in the workings of FEM and IGA.
 I also love to code with different programming languages and have built this website for our lab.
 You can check out my work in these locations.